-In this article, we won't go over how we prepare the trays for seed.
-You can read how we do that in the Red Garnet Mustard article or get your copy of the Home Microgreens Quick Guide.
+In this article, we won’t go over how we prepare the trays for seed.
+You can read how we do that in the Red Garnet Mustard article or get your Home Microgreens Quick Guide copy.

-We placed the trays into blackout, one using the weighted method, the other the domed method, and didn't look at them for 3-days.
+We placed the trays into blackout, one using the weighted method and the other the domed method, and didn’t look at them for three days.

 Removing Trays From Blackout and Under the Lights